 Country borders, buildings, daily life and fashions may have changed around it, but St. Michael’s Church in the center of Kolozsvár/Cluj-Napoca has stood the test of time.

-Construction of the church started in 1316 and was completed in 1444.
+Construction of Saint Michael’s Church started in 1316 and was completed in 1444.
 Since then, the most important events of the Hungarian community in Kolozsvár, and all of Transylvania, have taken place here.
 This makes it a symbolic building, not only for Kolozsvár, but for the whole Hungarian community of Transylvania.

 The church has been rebuilt and modified several times, each renovation leaving an imprint on the centuries-old building.